Written byAsmit JoshionJanuary 31, 2018

 Using this tutorial (Thanks, Chris Moffitt, for the awesome post!) as a guide and making a few modifications, you can set up a project to work with CSV files instead of Excel spreadsheets.

-For this blog, I’m assuming you have Python and its Pandas packageinstalled on your system and you’re familiar with at least the basics of programming.
-In that case, you can easily follow along and customize the code to suit your situation.
+For this blog, I’m assuming you have Python and Pandas packages installed on your system and you’re familiar with at least the basics of programming.
+Now, you can easily follow along and customize the code to suit your situation.

 Before we start, let’s get our files ready.
 If you haven’t already, head over to the project on your Grepsr app dashboard and browse through the calendar to see when your crawler was run.
 When you click on the highlighted dates, you’ll see the time of the crawl on that day, after which you can go to the Download tab below the calendar to download your data for that particular crawl.